Conway County, AR Violent Crime Rates and Maps

 USA: $258

-The Cost of Crime per resident in Conway County is $362 per year, which is $104 more than the national average and $79 less than Arkansas's state average.
-Below we compare counties similar to Conway County:
+The tangible cost of violent crime is $362 per resident each year in Conway County, which is $104 more than the national average and $79 less than Arkansas's state average.
+The comparison below uses counties similar to Conway County:

 • In Pulaski County, AR, crime costs $615 per person, which is $252 more than in Conway County.